Evan Lysacek: 1999–2000 season

 In the 1999–2000 season, Lysacek made his international junior debut and competed on the 1999–2000 ISU Junior Grand Prix circuit.
 He placed seventh at his first event and then won his second event.
 He was the third alternate to the 1999–2000 ISU Junior Grand Prix Final.

 At the 2000 U.S. Championships, Lysacek won the Junior title at the age of fourteen.
 He placed fifth in the short program and first in the free skate, placing first overall.
-He was the first male skater since Terry Kubicka to win back-to-back Novice and Junior Men's titles in the United States.
+He was the first male skater since Terry Kubicka to win back-to-back novice and junior men's titles in the United States.
 The win on the junior level was unusual in that Lysacek moved from third to first overall while sitting backstage, because he won through a tiebreak in the 6.0 ordinal system.

-Lysacek was tied with Parker Pennington in second place ordinals and had one more first place ordinal, giving him the win in the free skate in the Total Ordinals of Majority tiebreaker, which pushed him ahead in overall factored placements, allowing him to win the title overall.
-Following the U.S. Championships, he was assigned to the 2000 Gardena Spring Trophy in Urtijëi where he won the silver medal on the junior level.
+Following the U.S. Championships, he was assigned to the 2000 Gardena Spring Trophy in Urtijëi, Italy, where he won the silver medal at the junior level.

 2000–2001 season

 Lysacek had a strong showing in the 2000–2001 season.
 He competed in his second season on the Junior Grand Prix circuit and won two silver medals.
 He was the 7th qualifier for the 2000–2001 Junior Grand Prix Final and placed 8th at the Final.

 He made his senior national debut at the 2001 U.S. Championships, placing 12th at the age of fifteen.
-Lysacek was named second alternate to the US team to the 2001 World Junior Championships and was placed on the team after Ryan Bradley withdrew due to injury.
-Lysacek performed two clean programs and came in second behind fellow American Johnny Weir, giving the United States a gold and a silver on the World Junior podium for the first time since 1987.
+Lysacek was named second alternate to the U.S. team to the 2001 World Junior Championships and was placed on the team after Ryan Bradley withdrew due to injury.
+Lysacek performed two clean programs and came in second behind fellow American Johnny Weir, giving the United States both a gold and a silver on the World Junior podium for the first time since 1987.

 2001–2002 season

 Over the next season, Lysacek dealt with several injuries, including broken ribs, which resulted in lost training time.
-After the September 11, 2001 attacks, the United States Figure Skating Association cancelled the 2001–2002 ISU Junior Grand Prix event to be held in Arizona and did not allow its junior skaters to compete on the Junior Grand Prix circuit for the rest of that season.
+After the September 11, 2001 attacks, the United States Figure Skating Association cancelled the 2001–2002 ISU Junior Grand Prix event due to be held in Arizona and did not allow its junior skaters to compete on the Junior Grand Prix circuit for the rest of that season.
 At the 2002 U.S. Championships, Lysacek repeated his 12th-place finish from the previous year and was not selected for the team to the 2002 World Junior Championships.
 He was sent to the 2002 Triglav Trophy in April, where he won the gold medal on the junior level.